 1. Using Format Cells Dialogue Box

-This method is the most common way to show dash instead of zero in excel.
+This method is the most common way to show a dash instead of a zero in Excel.
 The steps for this method are below.

-- Second, we need to press Ctrl+1.
+- Next, we need to press Ctrl+1.
 A dialog box named Format Cells will appear.

-- Third, we need to go to Accounting in the Format cells panel and select None as Symbol, and press OK.
+- Then, we need to go to Accounting in the Format cells panel, select None as Symbol, and press OK.

 - In the end, we will see there is Dash (-) instead of zero in the cell range.